Michigan Law’s Debt Management Program is changing for new students. Here’s what you need to know.

 There are a number of vendors offering private loan consolidation services, including companies that purport to assist you with government options.
 Please contact us before signing up for any of these services.
 While some may be legitimate, any consolidation could affect your eligibility for our program or federal government repayment or forgiveness options.

 Only certain federal Direct Loans qualify for the government’s 10-year Public Service Loan Forgiveness Program (PSLF).
 Details are available on the Federal Student Aid website.
 It’s possible that you have non-Direct federal loans (Perkins, FFEL Stafford loans, etc.), most likely from another school, that do not qualify for PSLF.
 Please contact your federal loan servicer(s) for your loan types or you may review this information on StudentAid.gov.
 If you have any federal loans that are non-Direct, you can make them eligible for PSLF by consolidating them on StudentAid.gov.
 Contact us prior to completing a Direct Loan Consolidation to discuss which loans should be included (you do not have to include all of them).
-Counseling is very important because consolidation may affect the time you have accrued toward forgiveness.
+Counseling is very important because consolidation may affect the time you have accrued toward forgiveness and your eligibility for the legacy repayment plans, including IBR.
 There are also interest rate implications with a Direct Loan Consolidation that should be taken into consideration.

 Income

 Gross income includes all forms of income earned or received during the year, including, but not limited to, wages or salary from the eligible job, as well as bonuses, overtime payments, income from any other employment, dividend income, interest income, alimony, rental income, and housing and living expense allowances.
 Our application requires actual gross income, not Adjusted Gross Income as reported on the income tax return.
-Please bear in mind that Michigan Law uses the applicant’s actual current gross income, while the government, in calculating IBR/PAYE/SAVE eligibility, will, in most cases review the previous year’s AGI which could result in two different calculations.
-Our benefit will be based on our calculation, even though it may differ from the government.
+Please bear in mind that Michigan Law uses the applicant’s actual current gross income, while the government, in calculating income-driven repayment eligibility, will in most cases review the previous year’s tax return, which can result in two different calculations.
+In some instances, our benefit will be based on our own calculation, even if it differs from the government’s.
+For example, this may occur if your AGI from your previous year’s tax return is higher than your current gross income, or if you are married and file a joint tax return with your spouse.
+Both situations could result in an income-driven repayment calculation that is higher than the amount we are able to consider.

 Changes in Graduate’s Financial Condition

-- Eligibility for IBR/PAYE/SAVE, and, consequently, our program, is based upon income, family size, and required monthly loan payments on covered loans (please see Eligible Loans above).
+• Eligibility for income-driven repayment, and, consequently, our program, is based upon income, family size, and required monthly loan payments on covered loans (please see Eligible Loans above).
 If any of these figures change, eligibility for the program can be affected and could result in the graduate being required to return funds to the program.
 We can cover an increase in your monthly payment, so long as it’s based on the income you report on your application or any anticipated salary increase you report on your application.
 Due to budgetary constraints, however, changes resulting from unreported or unanticipated income changes cannot be accommodated.
-For example, if your income is $50,000 per year when you apply for LRAP in the fall, then it unexpectedly increases to $75,000 per year the following spring, we would only be able to consider the maximum IBR/PAYE/SAVE payment for an income of $50,000 per year.
+For example, if your income is $70,000 per year when you apply for LRAP in the fall, then it unexpectedly increases to $75,000 per year the following spring, we would only be able to consider the maximum income-driven repayment amount for an income of $70,000 per year.

 Selection Criteria